+- 1) A suicide prevention program includes the following outcomes:

+- a) facility staff identify suicidal juveniles and immediately initiate precaution,

 - b) suicidal juveniles are evaluated promptly by the designated health professional who directs the intervention and ensures follow-up as needed,

-- c) actively suicidal juveniles are placed on constant observation;
+- c) actively suicidal juveniles are placed on constant observation; and

-- d) and potentially suicidal juveniles should be monitored on an irregular schedule with no more than 15 minutes between two checks.
+- d) potentially suicidal juveniles should be monitored on an irregular schedule with no more than 15 minutes between two checks.
 If, however, the potentially suicidal juvenile is placed in isolation, constant observation is required.

 - 2) Key components of a suicide prevention program include the following:

 - a) training

 - b) identification

 - c) referral

 - d) evaluation

 - e) treatment

 - f) housing and monitoring

 - g) communication

 - h) intervention

 - i) notification

 - j) review

 - k) debriefing

 - 3) The use of other juveniles in any way (i.e. companions, suicide-prevention aides) is not a substitute for staff supervision.

 - 4) Treatment plans addressing suicidal ideation and its recurrence are developed, and patient follow-up occurs as clinically indicted.

 - 5) The responsible health authority approves the suicide prevention plan; training curriculum for staff, intake screening for suicide potential and referral protocols, and training for staff conducting the suicide screening at intake.

 - 6) All aspects of the standard are addressed by written policy and defined procedures.

 - 7) Appropriately well-trained staff.